gregrossdev/nextjs-varsana-swami/posts/vyasa-puja-offering-2021.md

 In the barren soil of the Western world, you discerned some potential that had not yet become manifest.
 Your humility softened our hearts, transforming them into fertile ground made receptive to the seeds of devotion.
 Having initially planted the seed of faith, you continued to serve as gardener, cultivating our tender creepers with compassion, encouragement, and love.

 Our first meeting seems so long ago and yet so near at hand.
 Those of us in New Vrindavan were exceptionally blessed with your physical presence here in 1972.
-We had the extraordinary experience of celebrating both Śrī Krishna-janmāshtamī and Śrī Vyāsa-pūjā with you, allowing us to witness how you worshiped Kåñëa on the day of His appearance and, in reciprocation, how He glorified you on Śrī Vyāsa-pūjā.
+We had the extraordinary experience of celebrating both Śrī Krishna-janmāshtamī and Śrī Vyāsa-pūjā with you, allowing us to witness how you worshiped Krishna on the day of His appearance and, in reciprocation, how He glorified you on Śrī Vyāsa-pūjā.

 We followed your footsteps physically and spiritually as they led us into a vast new frontier concealed behind the veil of all we had once accepted as reality.
 In the light of this dawning truth, the most precious concepts of love, devotion, compassion, forgiveness, and sacrifice took on a life beyond mere words.
 We saw them personified in you as sacraments, touching and revitalizing the very essence of our existence, the deepest core of our hearts.